Zimbabwe’s leader thanks China’s Xi, pledges to boost ties

-BEIJING (AP) — Zimbabwe’s President Emmerson Mnangagwa has thanked Chinese President Xi Jinping for Beijing’s political support and pledged to strengthen ties with China on his first visit since his dramatic rise to power last year.
+BEIJING (AP) — Zimbabwe’s President Emmerson Mnangagwa thanked Chinese President Xi Jinping on Tuesday for Beijing’s political support and pledged to strengthen ties with the Asian giant on his first visit since his dramatic rise to power last year.

-Mnangagwa and Xi met Tuesday afternoon at the Great Hall of the People.
-Xi said Mnangagwa was “an old friend of China” and thanked him for developing ties.
+Xi welcomed Mnangagwa to Beijing when they met following a formal welcoming ceremony at the Great Hall of the People.

+“You are an old friend of China and I appreciate your efforts to develop relations in all areas,” Xi said in opening remarks.
+Xi praised Mnangagwa’s efforts to “improve people’s lives” in Zimbabwe, though he did not go into specifics.

 Most Read Nation & World Stories